ThaneGallo/ThaneGallo/README.md

 - I'm a combined Computer and Electrical Engineering Major at Northeastern University
 - 🔭 I’m currently working on a Gameboy emulator and Zedboard Game Development Systen
-- 🌱 I’m currently learning C, Python
+- 🌱 I’m currently learning C, Rust, Python
 - 📫 How to reach me: thanegallo@gmail.com, https://www.linkedin.com/in/thane-gallo-2110161ba/